 For more detail, see Image Processing Toolbox.

-See also: image segmentation, image analysis, image thresholding, image enhancement, image reconstruction, image transform, digital image processing, image and video processing, Steve on Image Processing (blog), edge detection, image registration, affine transformation, lab color
+See also: image segmentation, image analysis, image thresholding, image enhancement, image reconstruction, image transform, digital image processing, image processing and computer vision, Steve on Image Processing (blog), edge detection, image registration, affine transformation, lab color